Collaborative Learning for Enhanced Unsupervised Domain Adaptation: Conclusion

-\section{7.
-Conclusion}
+\paragraph{Comparison with KD method. } As CLDA is built upon a distillation-based approach, we further compared with existing distillation-based UDA approaches such as~\cite{kothandaraman2021domain} in Table~\ref{table:KD}.
+However, we found it unfair to directly compare our method based on Transformer with~\cite{kothandaraman2021domain}, which is based on CNN.
+To ensure a fair comparison, we re-implemented \cite{kothandaraman2021domain} using DAFomer and conducted experiments on GTA-to-Cityscapes and Synthia-to-Cityscapes.
+Our method outperforms the previous approach in both datasets.
+A key distinction is that while the previous approach~\cite{kothandaraman2021domain} employs a fixed teacher model to train the student, our method leverages the collaborative learning strategy, where the teacher model is progressively updated during training.
+This not only improves the performance of the teacher model, but also improves the performance of the student model by transferring enhanced teacher knowledge to the student model.

+\paragraph{Computational overhead.} Here, we discuss the additional computational overhead introduced in the process of establishing layer-wise relations.
+Overall, we believe that the layer-wise computation cost is at an acceptable level.
+The layer-wise relations $T_{LR}$ are built in only 1\% of the total training iterations, resulting in just a 0.13\% increase in training complexity, which has minimal impact on computational cost.
+Furthermore, this overhead occurs only during training and does not introduce any additional cost during inference.

+\section{Conclusion}

 We explore the underexamined yet practical challenge of developing compact and efficient models in DA.
 We analyze the DSN issue caused by a fixed teacher model in conventional KD within DA.
 Based on this analysis, we propose CLDA, a practical approach that addresses the DSN problem by leveraging the complementary effects between teacher and student models.
 A notable strength of CLDA is its ability to resolve the DSN issue without additional backpropagation for the teacher model.
 Our empirical results demonstrate significant performance gains for both teacher and student models across various settings.
-Future work could include a unified theoretical analysis of the DSN problem. \textbf{Limitations.} CLDA demonstrates effectiveness across various environments, but its reliance on the teacher model may introduce constraints in some scenarios.
-This suggests potential for integrating additional techniques to enhance generalization without compromising the model’s efficiency.
+Future work could include extending the proposed methodology to broader applications, such as domain generalization.